MrClassicT/bibla/README.md

-# biblint
+# bibl

-A minimalistic linter for bibtex files.
+bibl is a minimalistic linter for BibTeX files. bibl does not come with its own BibTeX parser, but leverages the [pybtex](https://pybtex.org/) parser.

+## Installation

+## Usage

+## Configuration